 This post was written by Criss Kovac.
 Criss is the supervisor of the National Archives Motion Picture Preservation Lab.

-Nine From Little Rock was commissioned by George Stevens, Jr., head of the United States Information Agency (USIA), and directed by Charles Guggenheim.
+Nine From Little Rock (Local Identifier: 306.5160) was commissioned by George Stevens, Jr., head of the United States Information Agency (USIA), and directed by Charles Guggenheim.
 The film won the Academy Award for Best Documentary Short on April 5th, 1965.
 To mark the 50th anniversary of winning the Oscar, The National Archives has completed a full digital restoration of the film.

 Nine from Little Rock follows the students who integrated Central High School in 1957, focusing on their dreams and aspirations for the future.
 The desire of the USIA for the film, as outlined in a transmittal memo dated September 1, 1964, was to demonstrate “America’s commitment to freedom of the individual and justice under law,” and to document “the role of the Federal government in upholding the law protecting minorities, following the Supreme Court decree declaring racial segregation in public school education to be unconstitutional.”
 The USIA’s specific target audiences for Nine From Little Rock were international youth programs and universities that followed race concerns in the US.
 The film was screened in nearly 100 cities outside of North America.